Hakuba Ski Resort in Nagano, home to Japan's premier powder snow

 Immediate and advanced skiers can go straight to the Satomi Ridge course for challenging slopes which offer great snowy mountain views as well.

 For your Hakuba accommodation, it will depend on the ski resort you’re going to.
-There are actually hotels within the area of the ski resorts already.
-For families and big or small groups, you can opt to check in at the Hakuba Yamano Hotel or The Ridge Hotel & Apartments.
+There are hotels within the area of the ski resorts already.
+For families and big or small groups, there's the option to check in at the Hakuba Yamano Hotel or The Ridge Hotel & Apartments.

 Hakuba Yamano Hotel offers multi-bed rooms and a warm ambiance overall.
 All of the rooms here, whether modern or traditional, have free WiFi, an LCD TV, and a private bathroom.
 There’s also a hot spring bath for those who feel like resting after skiing.
 The hotel has a snack bar, coffee house, and a restaurant that serves Japanese and Western cuisine.